luiscoco/Azure_SDK_for_dotNET_Luxoft_presentation/README.md

-Sample 32: How to create a .NET8 WebAPI CRUD Azure CosmosDB Microservice
+**Sample 32**: How to create a .NET8 WebAPI CRUD Azure CosmosDB Microservice